What You Need To Know About Tough Love

 Any time a person indulges in behavior that could cause harm to themselves or others, it may be necessary to practice tough love.
 Keep in mind, there are some situations that can be handled by simply making changes within your home and relationships.
 Other situations may require the assistance of an outside resource, such as a counselor or therapist.
 We will discuss options for counseling and the cases where it may be beneficial later throughout this article.

-Some of the most common reasons tough love may need to be enforced include:
+Some of the most common reasons tough love may need to be enforced include the following:

 Substance Abuse: People abuse drugs and alcohol for different reasons.
 No matter the cause of addiction, the effects are often detrimental.
 A person who is addicted to drugs or alcohol, as mentioned above, may not be able to think beyond where their next high or drink is going to come from.
-Unfortunately, many addicts lose their jobs, homes, and families before even consider seeking help.
-However, some never end up getting the help they need at all.
+Many addicts lose their jobs, homes, and families before they even consider seeking help.
+Some never end up getting the help they need at all.

 Loving someone who is addicted to drugs or alcohol is difficult.
 Many people find themselves in the role of an enabler or an enforcer.
 The enabler often holds out hope that the addict will change on their own.
 During this time, they may pay bills or buy groceries and clothing for the addict.
 While the gesture is usually with kind intent, it sends a message to the addict that their behavior is acceptable and that someone else will take care of their needs while they are abusing.
 The enforcer, on the other hand, is the person who decides to give tough love.
 This person may refuse to provide food, shelter, or other essential needs while the addict is using.
 Being an enforcer can feel heart-wrenching at times.
 Many people lost in addiction play on the sympathy of an enforcer in hopes that they will give in to specific demands.